About Us / Triratna Buddhism / Triratna Community

 All the while he taught and wrote extensively.
 He is now the author of over 50 books.
 Most of these are expositions of the Buddhist tradition, but he has also published a large amount of poetry and four volumes of memoirs, as well as works on aspects of western culture and the arts from a Buddhist perspective.
 After 20 years in India, Sangharakshita returned to the UK to teach the Dharma.
 In 1967 he set up the Friends of the Western Buddhist Order — a new Buddhist movement for the modern West.
 The Friends of the Western Buddhist Order has recently changed its name to theTriratna Buddhist Community (Triratna meaning the three jewels that Buddhists hold most precious- the Buddha, the Dharma and the Sangha).

 Sangharakshita has been a translator between East and West, between the traditional world and the modern, between timeless principles and relevant practices.
 His clear thinking, depth of experience and ecumenical approach have been appreciated around the world.
 He has always emphasised the decisive significance of commitment in the spiritual life, the value of spiritual friendship and community, the link between religion and the arts, and the need for a 'new society' that supports spiritual values.
-Sangharakshita played a key part in the revival of Buddhism in India, particularly through his work with the followers of Dr Ambedkar (formerly known as Untouchables)and around one third of the Triratna Buddhist Community is in India, Throughout his life Sangharakshita has been concerned with issues of social reform.
+Sangharakshita played a key part in the revival of Buddhism in India, particularly through his work with the followers of Dr Ambedkar (formerly known as Untouchables)and around one third of the Triratna Buddhist Community is in India, Throughout his life Sangharakshita was concerned with issues of social reform.